Easy Raspberry and Almond Scones

 Ingredients

-- 1/4 teaspoon vanilla bean powder (optional or you can omit if you are using vanilla sugar)
+- ¼ teaspoon vanilla bean powder, optional or omit if you are using vanilla sugar

 Instructions